redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section4.md

-# Section 4 : Users, Inventories, Credentials, Projects
+# Section 4 : Ansible Tower Basics

 Objective: To prepare for the lab exercises in Section 4, in this section we will cover the fundamentals of Ansible Tower.